HandsOnDataViz/bookdown-template/docs/bookdown-template.md

 `Figure x` format in MS Word.
 TODO: Check if Word formatting can be changed with reference.docx.

-Note that images in PDF output will “float” by design and may appear before or after the desired page, so always add a cross-reference call-out.

 Write R code-chunk labels that follow the image file name, and avoid duplicate labels across the book: